red5pro/truetime-multiview/README.md

 Included in the root of this repo is the [r5pro_ttmv_iframe.js](r5pro_ttmv_iframe.js) script that can be used to programmatically load a TrueTime Mult-View web app in an `iframe` on your website page.

 You will need to define a `onR5ProReady` function on the window global scope to be invoke once the script is dynamically loaded.
 The only argument will be a `R5PRO` object exposing the `TTMV` class declaration.
-By instantiating a new `TTMV` instance with a configuration whose attributes relate to the query params discussed earlier in this document, tou can progrommatically insert a TrueTime Multi-View on your website page:
+By instantiating a new `TTMV` instance with a configuration whose attributes relate to the query params discussed earlier in this document, tou can progrommatically insert a TrueTime MultiView on your website page:

 ```html
 <body>